Foaling Season – August to mid-November

 Contact Jackie Bond via email firstname.lastname@example.org or cell +27 (0)82 956 7830 to book.

 No need to designate a driver.
 Phone Johan Smit Charter Services on 082 666 9884 to book a bus to take your party wine tasting – local wine estates of your choice.
-His rates are very reasonable, he will come down our farm road to fetch you from Barry House on Riverton and he will wait whilst you have lunch somewhere.
+His rates are very reasonable, he will come and fetch you from Barry House on Riverton and he will wait whilst you have lunch somewhere.

 Best to book this activity for Saturday morning or midweek as many of the wineries are closed on Saturday afternoon and Sundays.